Getting here and getting around

 The main campus has fantastic facilities for cyclists, including bike pods with swipe card access, electric bike chargers, lockers and showers.

 Find out about cycling to campus including bike maps, details on where to find end of trip facilities, route planning information and safety tips.

-The Bentley campus is about 15 minutes by car from the Perth city centre, which can increase to approximately 25 minutes during peak hour.
+Curtin Perth is about 15 minutes by car from the Perth city centre, which can increase to approximately 25 minutes during peak hour.